 A travel insurance specialist, Explorer offers single trip and annual policies.
-A number of Explorer's Travel Insurance policies have been positively reviewed by Which? magazine, and have won 8 of their Best Buy Awards.
+A number of Explorer's Travel Insurance policies have been positively reviewed by Which? magazine, and have won 8 of its Best Buy Awards.

-Overview of the cover provided by Explorer Travel Insurance policies
+Overview of the cover provided by Explorer travel insurance policies

 Does Explorer offer travel insurance for pre-existing medical conditions?

-How much does Travel insurance from Explorer cost?
+How much does travel insurance from Explorer cost?

-No, this is not necessarily the case.
+Not necessarily.
 Some policies top the price comparison tables with low prices, but this can be because of the level of cover they actually provide when making a claim.
 For example, some of Explorer’s competitors offer ‘economy’ policies that have a cancellation limit of £500 and an excess of £300.
 To illustrate the impact of this here are two example results of a claim made against that competitor’s policy:

-• Cancellation claim for a holiday costing £250 – this is less than the £500 cancellation limit so at a glance you might expect a pay out.
+- Cancellation claim for a holiday costing £250 – this is less than the £500 cancellation limit so at a glance you might expect a pay out.
 However the £300 excess means the customer pays the first £300 of any claim.
 So in this case, the customer covers the £250 claim and the policy would not pay out.

-• Cancellation claim for a holiday costing £600 – again the customer pays the excess of £300.
+- Cancellation claim for a holiday costing £600 – again the customer pays the excess of £300.
 This leaves another £300 of claim remaining which is below the £500 of cover purchased, so the policy pays out £300.

-• Cancellation claim for a holiday costing £1,000 – again the customer pays the £300 excess leaving £700 of claim.
+- Cancellation claim for a holiday costing £1,000 – again the customer pays the £300 excess leaving £700 of claim.
 The policy pays out the next £500 but then stops as its cancellation limit has been reached.
 The remaining £200 is covered by the customer.

 By comparison, Explorer’s Gold policy (their cheapest policy) has a £1,500 cancellation limit and £75 excess.
 So in keeping with the examples above:

 - For a cancellation claim on a holiday costing £250, the policy would pay out £175 (versus £0 above).

-• For a holiday costing £600, the policy would pay out £525 (versus £300).
+- For a holiday costing £600, the policy would pay out £525 (versus £300).

-• For a holiday costing £1000, the policy would pay out £975 (versus £500).
+- For a holiday costing £1000, the policy would pay out £975 (versus £500).